 Trek the Leeuwin- Naturaliste Ridge

-A couple of hours south from Perth is the Leeuwin Naturaliste Ridge stretching north to south along a peninsula jutting westward into the sea in the southwest corner of Western Australia.
+A couple of hours south of Perth is the Leeuwin Naturaliste Ridge stretching north to south along a peninsula jutting westward into the sea in the southwest corner of Western Australia.
 This ridge between the capes is home to the Cape-to-Cape Walk through the Margaret River area and the Leeuwin Naturaliste National Park.

-The track is mostly along the coast with one or two loops inwards to explore the forest and woodland but takes five-seven days to complete the full track.
-If short on time, the track is nicely broken into sections to choose from.
+The track is mostly along the coast, with one or two inward loops to explore the forest and woodland, and takes five to seven days to complete.
+If short on time, the track is well segmented for selection.

 Cape to Cape Walk

-The ocean has carved out fabulous limestone scenery along the way, with waterfalls and caves and if you are planning to visit during the summer, like me, then a stop at the pristine beaches will certainly be on the agenda.
-The Margaret River can be crossed by sandbar but if it is flowing hard canoeing is a great option for the braver.
-The area is known for its wineries and bountiful gourmet fresh produce so rest days provide some great dining experiences if you are taking a longer approach to the walk.
+The Margaret River can be crossed by sandbar, but if it is flowing hard, canoeing is a great option for the braver.
+The area is known for its wineries and bountiful, gourmet fresh produce, so rest days provide some great dining experiences if you are taking a longer approach to the walk.
 The area also has some great surfing spots, so there is plenty to distract the active walker from the trail.

 Visit Yalgorup National Park

-Visitors heading to the Cape Naturaliste Lighthouse marking the northern end of the track may wish to spend a day or two in the quiet coastal town of Preston Beach in the Yalgorup National Park.
-The town is known for its abundance of Western Gray Kangaroos and its views of sand and stars stretching for miles in either direction.
-Guesthouses are said to retain an old fashioned welcome to visitors and a great oceanfront base to explore the walk trails of nearby Preston Lake and the national Park swampland.
+The town is known for its abundance of Western Grey Kangaroos and its views of sand and stars stretching for miles in either direction.
+Guesthouses give an old-fashioned welcome to visitors, and there is a great oceanfront base for exploring the walking trails of nearby Preston Lake and the national Park swampland.

 Planning Your Perth Trip